UttamSethi/ChatApp/README.md

 ## Technologies Used

+- Node.js
-- Python
+- Express.js
+- Socket.io for real-time communication
-- Flask (or Django)
+- MongoDB (or any other NoSQL/SQL database)
-- JavaScript (React, Vue.js, or vanilla JS)
+- JavaScript (React, Vue.js, or vanilla JS for frontend)
-- WebSocket for real-time communication
 - HTML5 & CSS3
-- SQLite/PostgreSQL/MySQL (depending on your database choice)

 ## Installation

 ### Prerequisites

-- Python 3.x
-- Virtualenv
-- Node.js and npm (if using a frontend framework like React or Vue.js)
+- Node.js and npm
+- MongoDB (or any other preferred database)
 - Git

 ### Clone the Repository